VarishtRaheja/ML/README.md

-# Data Analysis and Machine Learning Projects
+# Data Science and Machine Learning Projects

 Welcome to my GitHub repository!
 Here, you'll find a collection of projects that demonstrate my expertise and passion for data analysis and machine learning.
 These projects tackle a variety of real-world challenges and showcase the use of diverse tools, frameworks, and algorithms.